r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

         payload name: payload.sh
         final name  : /tmp/ola/crond

-- **Returns the last character of a string**<br />
+- **Returns the last 10 characters of a string**<br />
-'If a limit is supplied returns a substring fom the beggining of string until it reaches the limit value'
+'If a limit is supplied(10) returns a substring fom the beggining of string until it reaches the limit value'

       remote_path = "/tmp/ola/payload.sh"
       parse = remote_path.last(10)